Protestant liturgy: Worship service

-The worship service in neo-charismatic and Pentecostal churches is seen as an act of God's worship.
-There is no liturgy and the conception of worship service is more informal.
+The worship service in neo-charismatic and Pentecostal churches is seen as facilitating "the believers' encounter with God."
+Certain churches in the Pentecostal tradition are more informal in their worship, while others, such as the Church of God, use a formal liturgy.
 It is usually run by a pastor and contains two main parts, the praise (Christian music) and the sermon, with periodically the Lord's Supper.
 During worship there is usually a nursery for babies.
 Children and young people receive an adapted education, Sunday school, often before the service of worship.